Hospitality House, opened in October 2000, provide find home, health and hope to women experiencing homelessness.

 How We Fit In

 Hospitality House was opened to fill this need in the south King County area in October 2000.
-People from the community came together, with the help of twelve churches in the area, to establish this single homeless women’s shelter at the Lake Burien Presbyterian Church.
+People from the community came together with the help of twelve churches in the area to establish this single homeless women’s shelter at Lake Burien Presbyterian Church.
 Hospitality House’s 90-day program lays the foundation for empowerment and success for a better future.

-To find out how you can help the women at Hospitality House, click the button below for information about how to become a volunteer.
+To find out how you can help the residents of Hospitality House, click the button below for information about how to become a volunteer.